Manpreet-Bhatti/GhostBuster/README.md

 To play, go into the directory (GhostBuster) and run python3 GhostBuster.py

-The controls are: W and S (up and down)
+The controls are: up arrow key, right arrow key, down arrow key, and left arrow key.

 !
 IMPORTANT: go into GhostBuster/PyGE/Misc/ and open Computer.py - edit the file according to the comments given !